School of Humanities and Sciences

 He is a Fellow of the American Academy of Arts and Sciences, a Guggenheim Fellow, a Fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford, and a Visiting Fellow Commoner at Trinity College, Cambridge.

-BioVasiliki Fouka is an assistant professor of Political Science.
-Her research interests include political behavior, political economy, cultural economics and economic history.
-She studies immigrant assimilation, group relations, and the long-run effects of history in a variety of temporal and geographic contexts.
+BioVasiliki Fouka is Associate Professor of Political Science.
+Her research interests include historical political economy, political behavior and cultural economics.
+She studies intergroup relations and the dynamics of identity change in a variety of temporal and geographic contexts.

 Olivier & Nomellini Senior Fellow in International Studies at the Freeman Spogli Institute for International Studies and Professor, by courtesy, of Political Science